SAP-samples/cloud-sdk-ios-specs/README.md

  > Quoting the SAP support site, *“you can download the SAP products that are associated with your S-user ID.
 While every visitor can browse the list of software products without any special permissions, downloading files requires the Software Download authorization; to request it, contact a user administrator in your company.”* This restriction also applies to the cloud shipment channel.

+# Troubleshooting

+## Error: None of your spec sources contain a spec satisfying the dependency: SAPCommon (~> x.0).

+Root Cause:
+- Folder `~/.cocoapods/repos/sap-samples-cloud-sdk-ios-specs` is either missing or not up-to-date.

+Solution:

+- Make sure that you added `source 'https://github.com/SAP-samples/cloud-sdk-ios-specs'` to your Podfile header.
+- Delete folder `~/.cocoapods/repos/sap-samples-cloud-sdk-ios-specs`
+- Run `pod repo update` to get the latest specifications.

 # Known Issues

 None.